 Which seaside property purchase strategy should I choose?

-While experienced investors use a variety of tools, ordinary citizens are better off investing in real things: real estate, home improvement, cars, education.
+While experienced investors use a variety of tools, ordinary citizens are better off investing in real things: real estate, home improvement, cars, and education.
 And the best time to buy is right now.
 Don't put off solving serious issues for the future, which has become too unpredictable.

 For sellers, our advice is simple: